United Civil was a key project partner in the delivery of a new processing facility at Refining NZ’s Marsden Point oil refinery.

-Using continuous catalytic reactor technology, this $365 million investment increases the refinery’s process capacity by 3 million barrels per annum while significantly reducing operating costs, maintenance costs and CO2 emissions.
+Using continuous catalytic reactor technology, this $365 million investment increases the refinery’s process capacity by three million barrels annually while significantly reducing operating costs, maintenance costs and CO2 emissions.

 Our team of around 100 skilled tradespeople and engineers completed over 2,300 separately scheduled civil works activities to a very high standard, without any Lost Time Injury and ahead of schedule.

-- Significant temporary works including shoring, scaffolding, construction of laydown yards and other temporary pavements
+- significant temporary works including shoring, scaffolding, construction of laydown yards and other temporary pavements

-- All site drainage including the Accidentally Oil Contaminated and Continuously Oil Contaminated systems
+- all site drainage including the Accidentally Oil Contaminated and Continuously Oil Contaminated systems

-In late 2015 the Te Mahi Hou project was commissioned, producing on-specification fuel ahead of schedule and within budget.
+In late 2015 the Te Mahi Hou project was commissioned – producing on-specification fuel ahead of schedule and within budget.